Washington-University/HCPpipelines/ICAFIX/README.md

 A typical workflow would be:
 * Run single or multi-run FIX (see Examples/Scripts/IcaFixProcessingBatch.sh)
-* Run "PostFix" to generate scenes for reviewing the FIX classification (see Examples/Scripts/PostFixBatch.sh)
+* Run "PostFix" to generate Workbench scenes for reviewing the FIX classification (see Examples/Scripts/PostFixBatch.sh)
 * Review those scenes to QC the quality of the FIX classification.
 If you are satisfied with the quality, proceed to use the cleaned data.
 * If you feel reclassification of certain components is necessary, enter the appropriate component numbers that you feel were mis-classified into the ReclassifyAsSignal.txt or ReclassifyAsNoise.txt files (as appropriate).
   * Run ApplyHandReClassifications.sh (see
   Examples/Scripts/ApplyHandReClassificationsBatch.sh)
   * Run ReApplyFixPipeline.sh (for single-run FIX) or ReApplyFixMultiRunPipeline.sh (for multi-run FIX) to re-clean the data using the manual ("hand") reclassification.
-These scripts are also the mechanism by which one generates cleaned files for an alternative surface registration (e.g., 'MSMAll')
+These scripts are also the mechanism by which cleaned files are generated for an alternative surface registration (e.g., 'MSMAll') (although in that case, the ReApplyFix scripts are invoked automatically by the DeDriftAndResamplePipeline)

-Note that `FSL_FIXDIR` should be set to the standard [FIX] installation.
-You may need to modify your FIX installation to fit your environment.
+Note that `FSL_FIXDIR` environment variable needs to be set to the location of your [FIX] installation.
+You may need to modify your FIX installation to fit your compute environment.
 In particular, the `${FSL_FIXDIR}/settings.sh` file may need modification.
 (The settings.sh.WUSTL_CHPC2 file in this directory is the settings.sh file that is used on the WUSTL "CHPC2" cluster).

 # Notes on MATLAB usage

 Most of the scripts in this directory at some point rely on functions written in MATLAB.
 This MATLAB code can be executed in 3 possible modes:

 0. Compiled Matlab -- more on this below
 1. Interpreted Matlab -- probably easiest to use, if it is an option for you
 2. Interpreted Octave -- an alternative to Matlab, although:
-   i.
-You'll need to configure various helper functions (such as
-	  `${HCPPIPEDIR/global/matlab/{ciftiopen.m, ciftisave.m}` and
+	1. You'll need to configure various helper functions (such as `${HCPPIPEDIR/global/matlab/{ciftiopen.m, ciftisave.m}` and `$FSLDIR/etc/matlab/{read_avw.m, save_avw.m}`) to work within your Octave environment.
-	  `$FSLDIR/etc/matlab/{read_avw.m, save_avw.m}`) to work within your Octave environment. ii.
-Default builds of Octave are limited in the amount of memory and array dimensions that are supported.
+	2. Default builds of Octave are limited in the amount of memory and array dimensions that are supported.
 Especially in the context of multi-run FIX, you will likely need to build a version of Octave that supports increased memory.

 ### Control of Matlab mode within specific scripts

-##### hcp_fix and hcp_fix_multi_run
+#### hcp_fix and hcp_fix_multi_run

-The Matlab mode is controlled by the `FSL_FIX_MATLAB_MODE` variable within the `${FSL_FIXDIR}/settings.sh` file.
-The `FSL_FIX_MCRROOT` variable in that file.
+The Matlab mode is controlled by the `FSL_FIX_MATLAB_MODE` environment variable within the `${FSL_FIXDIR}/settings.sh` file.

-##### ReApplyFixPipeline, ReApplyFixMultiRunPipeline, and PostFix
+#### ReApplyFixPipeline, ReApplyFixMultiRunPipeline, and PostFix

-The Matlab mode is controlled via the `--matlab-run-mode` input argument (defaults to mode 1, interpreted Matlab) and the `MATLAB_COMPILER_RUNTIME`.
+The Matlab mode is controlled via the `--matlab-run-mode` input argument (defaults to mode 1, interpreted Matlab).

-##### ApplyHandReClassifications
+#### ApplyHandReClassifications

 Does not use any Matlab code.